MarcosFlavioGS/Libft/README.md

 This project must be done in accordance with the <a href="https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf" target="_blank">Norm</a>

 The norm is a set of programing rules to follow when writing code at 42.

+# Note

+In 42 we are encouraged to keep updating our libft with time, so new functions will be added in the future, like *get_next_line* and *ft_printf*